urartian/loopback4-odata/README.md

 }
 ```

-Following the delta link returns only the new or updated rows (and can be combined with regular paging via `@odata.nextLink`). `$apply` pipelines will emit `400` if a delta token is supplied until change tracking for aggregated feeds is introduced.
+Following the delta link returns only the new or updated rows (and can be combined with regular paging via `@odata.nextLink`).
+The same flow works for `$apply` pipelines: the engine reruns the pipeline over the rows that changed since the last token and returns the affected aggregates.

 Deleted entities show up as tombstones: